Kelakam, India

-Kelakam is a small town and Grama Panchayat located in the south eastern part of Kannur district in Kerala state, India.
+Kelakam is a town and grama panchayat located in the Kannur district of Kerala state, India.
+Kerala Hill Highway (SH 59) and the proposed Mananthavady Mattanur airport road pass through Kelakam town.

+Location

+Kelakam is located on Hill Highway of about 55 km east of district headquarters Kannur, 48 km north east of Thalassery, 24 km south east of taluk headquarters Iritty and 10 km east of Peravoor.
+The prominent Kottiyoor Temple is just 7 km away from here.

 Demographics

 As of 2011 Census, Kelakam had a population of 16,211 of which 7,979 are males and 8,232 are females.
 Kelakam village spreads over an area of 77.93 km2 with 4,026 families residing in it.
 The sex ratio of Kelakam was 1,032 lower than state average of 1,084.
 Population of children in the age group 0-6 was 1,610 (9.9%) where 823 are males and 787 are females.
 Kelakam had an overall literacy of 94.6% higher than state average of 94%.
 The male literacy stands at 95.7% and female literacy was 93.6%.

 Geography

 It is a small town located in hilly regions of the western slope of western ghats.
 The Bavali River runs through the town, and the Kottiyoor Vadakkeshwaram Temple is seven kilometers away.
 It is situated near Aralam Wildlife Sanctuary which is ten kilometers away.